 …Well, life has a way of getting away from you.

-The inspiration for our visualization comes from Tim Urban of the Wait But Why blog.
-In Urban's TED talk on the topic of procrastination, he identifies that feeling of dread evoked by a creeping deadline as the “panic monster.”
-The way he explains it is really amazing, and very much worth a watch:
+In Tim Urban's TED talk on the topic of procrastination, he identifies that feeling of dread evoked by a creeping deadline as the “panic monster.”
+The way he explains it is really amazing, and very much worth a watch.

 For procrastinators (i.e. everyone), the panic monster is the only thing capable of driving us forward.
 While plenty of the smaller projects in our lives conveniently come with due dates, the things most important to us have no hard deadlines.